Zachary-Ranes/MasterOfGames_bot/README.md

 # MasterOfGames_bot
 A telegram chat bot deisgned to GM party games in telegram groupchats.
 The bot can can have gmaes running in more then one chat at the same time.

 The bot can currently GM for the following games:
-\nResistance
+Resistance
-\nMafia
+Mafia

 Written in python 2.7

 # Dependencies
 eternnoir/pyTelegramBotAPI